prisms-center/phaseField/applications/alloySolidification/alloySolidification.md

 \end{equation}
 $$

-where $m$ is the liquidus slope and $k=c_s/c_l$ is the partition coefficient, which relates the equilibrium concentrations, $c_l$ and $c_s$, of the liquid and solid, respectively.\\
+where $m$ is the liquidus slope and $k=c_s/c_l$ is the partition coefficient, which relates the equilibrium concentrations, $c_l$ and $c_s$, of the liquid and solid, respectively.

-For the governing equations to simulate directional solidification, we follow the same approach of Ref.~\cite{Echebarria2004} by introducing a dimensionless supersaturation, $U$, instead of $c$.
+For the governing equations to simulate directional solidification, we follow the same approach of Ref.
+[2] by introducing a dimensionless supersaturation, $U$, instead of $c$.
 This supersaturation term is defined as

 $$
 \begin{equation}